Submission – external validation submission, including executive summary, evidence and annotations

 - Scout reports, including measures of the percentage of students in top two NAPLAN bands (where applicable)

-- other significant evidence as determined by the school (7-10 annotated evidence sets).
+- other significant evidence as determined by the school (no more than 7-10 annotated evidence sets).

 Annotation and analysis of the evidence sets needs to clearly show the panel how the school arrived at their judgements.